Home Help for families Information & advice Benefits & tax credits Welfare benefits in Scotland Carer’s Allowance Supplement

 The Carer’s Allowance Supplement is a lump sum payment made twice a year to carers in Scotland who receive Carer’s Allowance.
 You need to be receiving actual payments of Carer’s Allowance – it’s not enough merely to have an underlying entitlement to the benefit.

 A payment of £231.40 was already made in June 2021.
-A second payment of will be made in December to anyone who is getting Carer’s Allowance on 11 October 2021.
-The Scottish government intends to double the amount paid in December 2021 to £462.80.
+A second payment will be made on 15 December to anyone who is getting Carer’s Allowance on 11 October 2021.
+This December payment will be doubled to £462.80.

 These lump payments are ignored as income when calculating entitlement to other benefits or tax credits.

 You do not need to apply for a Carer’s Allowance Supplement.
 Instead you should receive a payment automatically.
 If you think you should qualify but don’t receive a grant, contact Social Security Scotland on 0800 182 2222 (8am to 6pm, Monday to Friday).

 If you’re a British Sign Language user, you can use the contactSCOTLAND app to contact Social Security Scotland by video relay.
 Alternatively, you can write to: Carer’s Allowance Supplement, PO Box 10302, Dundee, DD1 9FX.

 Our team in Scotland is here to support you and your family.